 Especially when using software tools (CAQDAS or QDAS), it can become easy to conflate numerical counts of the number of 'incidents', codes or themes occurring in a source or group.
 However, this is not the right focus for a proper qualitative approach, it should be comparison of the qualitative data itself - reading and regrouping to create and challenge a constant stream of theory.

 Quirkos is designed to not show quantitative summaries of the data by default, and has a specific query comparison mode to show the text side-by-side.
-Comparison is designed to be quick so that it can be used constantly, not setting up a complicated query you need to run and re-run in other software.
-But it still allows you to set the parameters to compare codes, groups, individuals, or even between coders working on the project.
+Comparison is designed to be quick so that it can be used constantly, unlike other software that requires you to set up a complicated query you need to run and re-run.
+But it still allows you to set the parameters to compare codes, groups, individuals, or even between coders working on the some project.
+Quirkos Cloud also has real live collaboration, so working as a team and constantly comparing your work is greatly simplified.

 It has a free trial with no restrictions on the features, so that you can see if it will work for your qualitative approach, whether you end up using a form of constant comparative method or not!
 You can also watch some tutorials to see how it works with a variety of methods.